mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 - When natural incentives are not enough to overcome base-rate effects, external incentives (such as financial incentives) have been shown to be effective to motivate single deployment decisions.
-- Efforts to automate configuration of security protocols, and thereby reduce the incidence of misconfiguration Q, also has a positive impact on deployability.
+- While "flag days" are difficult to arrange in the current Internet, coordinated action among multiple actors in a market (e.g. DNS resolvers or web browsers) can reduce the risk that temporary breakage due to the deployment of new security protocols is perceived as an error.

-\[EDITOR'S NOTE: does the rise of DV certificates point to a need for defense in depth?]
+- Efforts to automate configuration of security protocols, and thereby reduce the incidence of misconfiguration Q, has a positive impact on deployability.

 # Acknowledgments